 While it takes time for German Shepherds to warm up to strangers, with their owners, they’re gentle and loving.
 German Shepherds can have a particular soft spot for children.

-Still, one other food for thought to consider is that German Shepherds may just be affectionate in an unconventional way.
-As an example, they can be very protective of owners when around strangers.
+German Shepherds may also be affectionate by being very protective of owners when around strangers.

-While the behavior itself comes across as aggressive (for the stranger at least), for the owner, it’s a loving gesture because the dog wants to keep them safe.
+While the behavior itself comes across as aggressive (for the stranger at least), for the owner, it’s an affectionate gesture because the dog wants to keep its pack safe.
 So while German Shepherds may not always be interested in cuddling, they will display their affection in other ways.

 Do German Shepherds bond with one person?

-Most sources describe the German Shepherd as a dog that develops a close attachment to one person over everyone else.
+German Shepherds develop a close attachment to one person over everyone else in their pack.
 But German Shepherds can still be family dogs if they’re socialized and trained as puppies.

 What are the ways German Shepherds show affection?